 The double-decker IC Bus operated by Deutsche Bahn (German Railways), is generally the fastest way other than flying when traveling between Munich and Prague.
 The IC Bus has comfortable seats, ample legroom, free wifi, WC and electric sockets.

 These express buses currently run up to five times daily in each direction with traveling time from Munich to Prague ranging from 4:39 (!) to 5 hours.
 The last bus of the day from Munich and the first one from Prag call en route at Munich Airport.
 (Transportation to Munich Airport is easy by S-Bahn train from downtown München.

 Reservations are essential for travel on IC buses between Munich and Prague with the reservation fee included in the ticket fee if reserving a seat and buying the ticket in one transaction.
 As the buses are operated by German Railways, most Deutsche Bahn discount offers and passes are also valid including the Bahn Card (but NOT the Bayern Ticket).
 Children under 15 travel for free when accompanied by a parent or grand parent.

-Tickets for the bus can be bought from any regular Deutsche Bahn ticket outlets including online from bahn.de.
+Tickets for the bus can be bought from any regular Deutsche Bahn ticket outlets including online from bahn.de or see IC Bus Munich to Prague.
 The IC Bus and all train services are listed in regular train timetables: Munich to Prague / Prague to Munich.
 (Useful German Railways destination shortcuts: M defaults to München Hauptbahnhof, MUC to Munich Airport.)